boshoffwillem/design-patterns/solid-principles/README.md

 ## Single Responsibility Principle

 This principle specifies that any class should just have a single reason to change.
-Putting it another way would be to call it **Separation of Concerns**.
+Putting it another way would be to call it **Separation of Concerns**: different classes handle different, independent tasks/problems.

 ## Open-Closed Principle